-Section 131(1)(d) of the National Health Reform Act 2011 (Cwlth) (the Act), allows the Independent Hospital Pricing Authority (IHPA) to determine adjustments to the national efficient price (NEP) to reflect legitimate and unavoidable variations in the costs of delivering health care services.
+Section 131(1)(d) of the National Health Reform Act 2011 (Cwlth) (the Act) allows the Independent Hospital Pricing Authority (IHPA) to determine adjustments to the national efficient price (NEP) to reflect legitimate and unavoidable cost variations in the delivery of public hospital services.
 Additionally, clause A47 of the Addendum to the National Health Reform Agreement 2020-25 (the Addendum) specifies that when making this assessment, IHPA must have regard to legitimate and unavoidable variations in wage costs and other inputs which affect the costs of service delivery.
-This includes: